Health-RI/SeMPyRO/docs/Models.md

 ## Types of objects the package includes

-The package comprises three types of classes to implement DCAT model: Pydantic-based model classes, RDF namespaces and `enum` classes.
+The package comprises three types of classes to implement the DCAT model and it's derivatives:
+- Pydantic-based model classes,
+- RDF namespaces and
+- `enum` classes, representing vocabularies.

 ### Model classes

 All the model classes are inherited from `RDFModel` which is, in its turn, a subclass of `pydantic.BaseModel`.

-They are developed to implement DCAT-AP v3 model and provide validations.
+#### DCAT-AP v3

-Following DCAT classes are available in the package:
+The following classes that implement the DCAT-AP v3 model are available in the package:

 - DCATResource is an abstract class corresponding [DCAT Resource](https://www.w3.org/TR/vocab-dcat-3/#Class:Resource) definition.
 - DCATDataset - a subclass of DCATResource, corresponds [DCAT Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset).
 - DCATCatalog - a subclass of DCATDataset, corresponds [DCAT Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog_Record).
-- DatasetSeries - a subclass of DCATDataset, corresponds [DCAT Dataset Series](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series).
+- DCATDatasetSeries - a subclass of DCATDataset, corresponds [DCAT Dataset Series](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series).
 - DCATDistribution - a subclass of DCATResource, corresponds [DCAT Distribution](https://www.w3.org/TR/vocab-dcat-3/#Class:Distribution).
-- DataService - a subclass of DCATResource, corresponds [DCAT Data Service](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service).
+- DCATDataService - a subclass of DCATResource, corresponds [DCAT Data Service](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service).

 ```python
 # to import